mbalabash/estimo/README.md

 estimo -r ./libs/someLib.js -d Galaxy\ S5
 ```

-*When using CLI, for device names with spaces you should use symbols escaping*.
+When using CLI, for device names with spaces you should use symbols escaping.

 ### Multiple Resources